 The Machines tab displays only machines that have been backed up, and Files tab displays guest OS files only for machines that have been backed up with guest file indexing enabled.
-For more information on indexing, please refer to Preparing for File Browsing and Searching section.
+For more information on indexing, see Preparing for File Browsing and Searching.

 Administrative user can refresh all scopes of all accounts manually — for that, in the Roles section of Configuration page, click Rebuild roles.
 However, consider that this operation will affect all configured roles.